SumishAdministrator/Bonfire/README.md

 1. Python (any latest version) to be installed on the endpoint (Win, Lim, Mac)
 2. Check for script file executable permission.
 If not, modify it as:  <chmod +x fa_metrics_systemhealth.py>
 3. The script file can be run from any absolute path
-4. Ensure you have a Content_Logs directory created as mentioned under "Log Directory" section.
+4. If MacOS as test system, ensure you have a dir named "Content_Logs", as mentioned under "Log Directory" section.
 For Mac, its: "~/Documents/Content_Logs"
 5. Libraries dependant on: psutil, pandas

 Scripts Run